fsdevcom2000/mikrotik-wifi-monitoring/README.md

 MONITOR:Front Door Camera
 ```

-Only entries with the prefix:
+Only Access List entries with the prefix:

 ```text
 MONITOR:
 ```

 will be monitored.

+If the device name is empty, its MAC address will be used as the device name.

 ---